cactus1008/functionsAreUs/README.md

 2. Display of menu and return choice.
 Store in variable and use this value to determine which function to call next.

     Menu will be:
-   1. Add opponents
+   1. Add teams
-        (This will ask for number of games and a team for each one)
+        (This will ask for number of teams and a name for each one)
    2. Generate scores
    3. Quit